MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 -   Office 365 Business Premium, Azure AD Premium, Intune, Windows Store for Business, Windows 10

-In this walkthrough, we'll show you how to deploy and manage a full cloud IT solution for your small to medium business using Microsoft Azure AD, Intune, Office 365, and Windows.
+In this walkthrough, we'll show you how to deploy and manage a full cloud IT solution for your small to medium business using Microsoft Azure AD, Intune, Office 365, and Windows 10.
 We'll show you the basics on how to:
 - Acquire an Office 365 business domain
 - Add Microsoft Intune and Azure Active Directory (AD) Premium licenses to your business tenant
 - Set up Windows Store for Business and manage app deployment and sync with Intune